© Unofficial Royalty 2024

 Full name: Stéphanie Clotilde Louise Herminie Marie Charlotte

 The wife of the heir to the Austrian throne who died in a suicide pact with his mistress, Stéphanie of Belgium was the daughter of Leopold II, King of the Belgians and Archduchess Marie-Henriette of Austria.
 Stéphanie’s marriage with Crown Prince Rudolf was happy at first, but shortly after the birth of their only child, a daughter, the relationship began to deteriorate.
-It is likely that Rudolf infected Stéphanie with a sexually transmitted disease, causing her to be infertile and unable to provide a male heir for the Austrian throne.
+Rudolf likely infected Stéphanie with a sexually transmitted disease, causing her to be infertile and unable to provide a male heir for the Austrian throne.
 Both Stéphanie and Rudolf began affairs with other people in the following years and intermittently spoke of divorce.

 Unofficial Royalty: Stéphanie of Belgium, Crown Princess of Austria